-Choice of method: criteria
+Choice of method

-In assessing, in accordance with Article 220(2) of Directive 2009/138/EC, whether the calculation of the solvency at the level of the group should be carried out in accordance with method 2 or a combination of methods 1 and 2 laid down in Articles 230 to 233 of that Directive, the group supervisor shall, in consultation with the other supervisory authorities concerned and the participating insurance or reinsurance undertaking or the insurance holding company, consider the following elements in deciding whether the exclusive application of method 1 is not appropriate:
+1. In assessing whether the calculation of the group solvency should be carried out in accordance with method 2 or a combination of methods 1 and 2 laid down in Articles 230 to 233 of Directive 2009/138/EC, the group supervisor shall, in consultation with the other supervisory authorities concerned and the participating insurance or reinsurance undertaking or the insurance holding company or the mixed financial holding company, consider the following elements in deciding whether the exclusive application of method 1 is not appropriate:

-the amount and quality of information available in relation to a related undertaking are not sufficient for it to be subject to method 1;
+(a) whether the amount and quality of information available in relation to a related undertaking would not be sufficient for it to be subject to method 1;

-where a group internal model as referred to in Article 231 of Directive 2009/138/EC, is used for the calculation of the group Solvency Capital Requirement, a related undertaking is not covered by that group internal model; for this purpose, the group supervisor shall consider whether the risks that are not captured in the group internal model are material in relation to the overall risk profile of the group;
+(b) whether a related undertaking is not covered by a group internal model, in the cases where a group internal model, approved in accordance with Article 231 of Directive 2009/138/EC, is used for the calculation of the consolidated group Solvency Capital Requirement,;

-the use of method 1 in relation to a related undertaking would be overly burdensome and the nature, scale and complexity of the risks of the group are such that the use of method 2 in relation to a related undertaking – or several related undertakings – does not materially affect the results of the group solvency calculation.
+(c) whether, for the purpose of paragraph (b), the risks that are not captured in the group internal model are immaterial in relation to the overall risk profile of the group;

-A decision by the group supervisor that the calculation of the solvency at the level of the group should be carried out in accordance with method 2 or a combination of methods 1 and 2 shall state the reasons on which it is based.
-The group supervisor shall provide the participating insurance or reinsurance undertaking or the insurance holding company and the other supervisory authorities concerned with the reasoned decision.
+(d) whether the use of method 1 in relation to a related undertaking would be overly burdensome and the nature, scale and complexity of the risks of the group are such that the use of method 2 in relation to a related undertaking – or several related undertakings – does not materially affect the results of the group solvency calculation;

-Notwithstanding paragraph 1, the group supervisor shall not allow the application of method 2 when there are significant intra-group transactions, in terms of volume or value of the transaction.
+(e) whether intra-group transactions are not significant both in terms of volume and value of the transaction.

-The method, or combination of methods, chosen shall be applied in a consistent manner over time.
-The group supervisor shall require the participating insurance or reinsurance undertaking or the insurance holding company to revert to method 1 in relation to any related undertaking where the use of method 2 or a combination of methods 1 and 2 is no longer justified.
+2. The method or combination of methods chosen shall be applied in a consistent manner over time.
+The group supervisor shall require the participating insurance or reinsurance undertaking or the insurance holding company or the mixed financial holding company to revert to method 1 in relation to any related undertaking where the the use of method 2 or a combination of methods 1 and 2 is no longer justified considering the elements referred to in the paragraph 1.

 Article 322 SCG2